trilliumyogacenter/trilliumyogacenter.github.io/_posts/misc/2015-07-01-Information-for-Beginners.markdown

 Yoga is best practiced 1-2 ours after a light meal.
 If you do eat before class, please limit yourself to something minimal, such as a piece of fruit or a yogurt.
 Please do not bring food the studio.

 ##Water
 Feel free to bring a closed water bottle with you to class.
-We have a water cooler in the lobby area where you may fill your bottle.
 As a health matter, we encourage people to drink plenty of water.
 We do not sell disposable water bottles.

 ##Dress comfortably
 Wear comfortable, stretchy clothing.
 Avoid any clothes or jewelry that constrict movement or breathing, especially at the waist and neck.

 ##Yoga Gear
-For most classes, you will need a sticky mat, yoga blocks, a blanket, and a yoga strap for most classes.
-We provide all of these items for our students to collect before class starts.
-If you want to bring your own mat, that is fine.
+Trillium students may use the props provided in the entry area.
+For most classes you will need a sticky mat, blocks, a blanket, and a strap.
+You are welcome to bring your own mat or other props if you like.